x3rAx/svelte-kit-isolated-stores/README.md

 To define simple readable stores use the helper function `defineReadable()`.
 Like with `defineWritable()` the initial value must be returned from a function.

+The second argument is the `start` function.
+This should be familiar from Svelte's `readable()` stores.

 ```typescript
 // time.ts
 import { defineReadable } from 'svelte-kit-isolated-stores'